 Problem is that a lot of people had already fallen for it.
 This was before the internet or social media.
 Instant communication in 1989 generally meant an in-person visit or a telephone call (or maybe a fax), and in 1989 a phone call would have most likely been limited to a landline since cell phones were so new that few people had one.
 Thousands of people panicked.
 The Space Needle alone reported that more than 700 people called, asking about family members who were dining at the restaurant atop the Needle.
 Police reported that the city's 911 line was swamped with calls, and KING-TV was similarly inundated.

 Word soon got out that it was a prank gone awry.
 KING-TV got so much heat that it had to issue an apology the next day.
-Craig Smith, a program director for the station, said, "It was an unfortunate combination of real subtle humor and the fact that it aired Saturday rather than its normal time period on Sunday ...
+Craig Smith, a KING program director, said, "It was an unfortunate combination of real subtle humor and the fact that it aired Saturday rather than its normal time period on Sunday ...
 The [on-screen] disclaimer obviously was not sufficient" ("KING-TV on Space Needle Hoax").
-Ironically, both station management and some on the show were concerned before the broadcast that a few viewers might fall for it, which led to the disclaimer in the first place.
+Ironically, station management and some on the show were concerned before the broadcast that a few viewers might fall for it, which led to the disclaimer in the first place.

 The heat kept coming.
 The police didn't appreciate the city's 911 lines being tied up by the prank.
-Local officials were displeased because the faux newscast suggested that the collapse might have been linked to construction of the Metro bus tunnel downtown.
-Other people were just plain pissed.
+Local officials were displeased because the faux newscast suggested that the collapse might be linked to construction of the Metro bus tunnel downtown.
+Other people were just plain angry.
 Some suggested heads should roll.
 It caused enough of a stink that a chastened Keister was obliged to apologize on the show the next week: